Xerma1/Cybersecurity-writeups-learning/TryHackMe/LookBack.md

 # Reflection
 This THM room taught me the basic atttack methodogy for pentesting systems: port scanning for open services (nmap), enumeration of the services(gobuster is OP), finding vulnerabilites and exploiting it.
 In this case, we used a bit of OSINT to find the vulnerability by searching up the build number of the service and checking whether it is outdated and riddled with security flaws.
 Spend about 4 hours on this room 💀 and I did read a writeup for this room because I had no clue how to start.
 Going forward, I will attempt future CTFs with this methodology in mind.<br>

 I also realised the attack sequence is quite similar to the allien dockerlabs machine that I did before this.
-The vulnerability is different (SMB), but it also does port scanning first
+The vulnerability is different (SMB), but it also does port scanning first, and then vulnerability discovery, username enumeration, password brute forcing, and then finally, a reverse shell code inject to get root access too. p cool, much to learn still, like how exactly does reverse shell work.